coopercox315/neural-style-transfer/README.md

       pip install -r requirements.txt
    ```

+**Note**: This project is optized for GPU acceleration using **CUDA 12.4**.
+If you have a compatible GPU, ensure that both the CUDA toolkit and PyTorch with CUDA support are installed.
+While CUDA is optional, it is highly recommended as processing times can be significantly reduced compared to running on a CPU.
 ## Usage

 This project offers multiple different ways to interact with it and run Neural Style Transfer.
 Choose the Streamlit app for a user-friendly, graphical interface, or opt for the command-line tool to gain finer control over parameters and integrate NST into larger workflows.